Chris Banks, FRSA, is Director of Library Services and Assistant Provost (Space).

 Chris is leading an initiative to roll out a model institutional open access rights retention policy for UK HE institutions based on the Harvard model.

-Chris joined Imperial College in September 2013 as Director of Library Services.
-She had previously worked at the University of Aberdeen where she was University Librarian and Director of Library, Special Collections and Museums, and at the British Library where she spent over 20 years in a variety of curatorial, management and strategic roles.
-At Aberdeen Chris was the library lead on the award-winning £57m library project and The Sir Duncan Rice Library was opened by Her Majesty the Queen in September 2012.
+Before joining Imperial Chris served as University Librarian and Director of Library, Special Collections and Museums at the University of Aberdeen, and at the British Library where she spent over 20 years in a variety of curatorial, management and strategic roles.
+At Aberdeen Chris was the library lead on the award-winning £57m library project and The Sir Duncan Rice Library was opened by Her Majesty the Queen in September 2012

 Banks C, 2016, Focusing upstream: Supporting scholarly communication by academics, Insights: the Uksg Journal, Vol:29, Pages:37-44

 Banks CA, 2013, From stronghold to threshold: new Library and new opportunities, University Libraries and Space in the Digital World, Editor(s): Matthews, Walton, Ashgate Publishing, Ltd., Pages:85-100, ISBN:9781409423829